 A few of the more advanced people in my class gave me grief about Meyer being a sport fencer, but I decided to find out for myself what he was about.

 I really, really liked the system when I first started.
 The book reads well and I found it easier to interpret the plays than many of the other treatises I have looked over.
 Additionally, there is a huge following of Meyer practitioners on YouTube that can help with the finer points of movement and body position.
-I started using what I was learning in class more and more often with good to very good results.
-I very much questioned why our class curriculum was focused on the other Liechtenauer traditions over Meyer.
+I started using what I was learning in class more often with good to very good results.
+I found myself questioning why our class curriculum was focused on the other Liechtenauer traditions over Meyer.

 As time went on, my classmates became familiar with my slightly different style and I was not nearly as effective as I was when I first stated incorporating Meyer into my fencing.
 I first attributed this to getting over the initial learning period but when I really paid attention, I was simply getting beat by thrusts.
-Thrusting is very much absent from the Meyer system as thrusting with a sword was very much frowned upon during the time Meyer lived in Germany.
-As such, the system not only does not incorporate thrusts into its attacks, it does not account for them in defense.
-When facing a Fiore or earlier KDF fencer that fully incorporates thrusts the Meyer system is at a disadvantage.
+Thrusting is often absent from the Meyer system as thrusting with a sword was frowned upon during the time Meyer lived in Germany.
+As such, the system does not incorporate thrusts into its (longsword) attacks and it often does not account for them in defense.
+When facing a Fiore or KDF fencer from another master that fully incorporates thrusts the Meyer system is at a disadvantage.